 Hello!
 I’m Jessica from The Northern Nomads, writing to share my food guide for the current buzzy travel destination that is Greece.
 I’ve written my suggestions based on certain dishes that you will find at many restaurants – from casual to upscale.
+Here is a beginner’s guide to eating in Greece!

 What I really loved about visiting Greece for the first time (outside of the pristine blue waters and white washed architecture) was the food.
 Fresh vegetables, grilled meats, delicious desserts.
 Every meal was memorable.